Poseidon (film): Production

 Production on the film began in July 2005.

 Sets

-As with the 1972 The Poseidon Adventure film, which based many of its sets on rooms aboard the RMS Queen Mary, the film's set designers drew inspiration for some of the spaces aboard the fictional "Poseidon" from rooms aboard Queen Mary 2, most notably in Poseidon's ballroom, which is partly modeled on the one of Queen Mary 2.
+As with the 1972 The Poseidon Adventure film, which based many of its sets on rooms aboard the RMS Queen Mary, the film's set designers drew inspiration for some of the spaces and the exterior aboard the fictional "Poseidon" from rooms aboard RMS Queen Mary 2, most notably in Poseidon's ballroom, which is partly modeled from the dining room on Queen Mary 2.

 On the soundstage at Warner Bros.
 Studios, Burbank in California, two sets for each main room were built, one right-side-up and the other upside down.
 The upside-down ballroom was built on top of a large water tank in the soundstage so it could be flooded and drained in a matter of hours.
 The interior and exterior shots of the ship rolling were constructed with computer-generated imagery.

 Visual effects

 The primary visual effects were completed by Industrial Light & Magic and Moving Picture Company.
 ILM used the most advanced version of mental ray to photorealistically light and render the shots, and was responsible for all of the ship's exterior shots.
 The most complicated work was the opening shot of the ship, where the camera tours the ship's exterior.
 It lasts for two and a half minutes, and featured one of the most complex digital models ILM had ever created.
 For water simulations, proprietary software known as PhysBAM was used, created in collaboration with Stanford University.
 Harold "Howie" Weed was the film's computer graphics modeler.

 Digital interiors and water effects were created by MPC, while liquid and gaseous effects were simulated with Scanline VFX proprietary software Flowline.
 Other shots were done by CIS Hollywood, with water effects simulated using RealFlow.